Breslin Bound: 2021-22 Boys Regional Preview

 The magic number is down to "3" to earn a trip to East Lansing as Michigan's remaining 128 high school boys basketball teams pull closer to reaching the season's final weekend at Michigan State's Breslin Center.

 Rematches won by the team that lost the first time (or two) headlined our District Finals from Friday, and a number of rematches are possible again this week with several highlighted below.
-Check out “Tracking the Tournament” on MHSAA.com fo
+Check out “Tracking the Tournament” on MHSAA.com for every matchup from all brackets.

 “Breslin Bound” is powered by MI Student Aid.